|Site Map | Bulletin Home | Temple University|

 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-Academic Programs / Social Work
+Academic Programs / Social Administration

-The School of Social Work was established in 1969 to prepare individuals for professional practice and for positions of leadership in social work and in the broader human services arena.
+The school was established in 1969 to prepare individuals for professional practice and for positions of leadership in social work and in the broader human services arena.
 The distinctive mission of the school, rooted in humanistic and democratic values, is reflected in a broad and vigorous commitment to the elimination of human suffering and social injustice and to the promotion of human rights and social equality.
 Its educational programs are therefore centered on intervention strategies on behalf of those populations and persons who are underserved, victimized, or denied full access to social opportunities and resources.
 Poverty, racism, sexism, homophobia and other forms of discrimination and disenfranchisement are priority concerns of the school, as are those social problems associated with life in the inner city.

 Return to menu